risawitama/verbose-potato/README.md

-## I am terrified of elevators.
-I’m going to start taking steps to avoid them.
+## I don’t play soccer because I enjoy the sport.
+I’m just doing it for kicks.